a1v0/a1v0.de/draft-articles/servicenow-clone-guide-2-laying-the-foundations.md

 You'll need a user with a username (e.g. `clone_user`), a password, and the `clone_admin` and `soap` roles.
 For simplicity's sake, it's best to retain the same username and password across all target instances.

+## Set up or review your clone profile(s)

+Clone profiles determine the parameters of a clone.
+For example, you can use it to specify which files are overwritten and which are preserved.

+You'll need one clone profile per target instance.
+If you're starting from scratch, it can be a little bit laborious to set these up.

+Use the default clone profile as a starting point and build/modify from there.

+For each clone profile, you need to consider what you want that instance to be like following the clone.
+Do you want to copy real users from production into dev?
+Do you want to wipe all of the dummy data in the UAT instance?

+You can specify these things using **table exclusions** and **data preservers**.

+### Exclusions

+An exclusion in a clone profile is when a table's contents are wiped in the target, but not overwritten by data from the source.
+You would end up with an empty table.

+If you want the clone to clean out any dummy data on the `change_request` table, you might create an exclusion for that table.

+### Preservers

+A preserver is almost the opposite of an exclusion.
+When you preserve a record, it is not deleted by the clone and it is not overwritten by data from the source.

+You can apply reference qualifiers to preservers.
+For example, you might choose to preserve all `incident` records created in the last three months.
+The clone will copy down all incidents from the source, but all incidents from the last three months in the target instance will remain.
+Everything else will be wiped.

+### Coupling preservation with exclusion

+The most common use-case is when one preserves _and_ excludes records from the same table.

+For example, a) you may not want users from production being copied into dev; and b) you probably want to keep all existing users in dev.

+By preserving and excluding the `sys_user` table, you ensure that the table is unaffected by the clone.

+### Keeping your clone profiles ship-shape

+Clone profiles are tricky business and can cause headaches left, right and centre.
+Even a robust clone profile can cause grief when one installs new plugins into the instance.

+Clone profiles must thus be reviewed constantly.
+It is the job of the sysadmin to constantly observe discrepancies between instances, and note them for potential additions to the clone profile.

+ServiceNow does not help you here, unfortunately.
+Often, it is trial and error.

+For more information on what to include in your clone profile, check out [THIS ARTICLE].

+[THIS SECTION COULD DO WITH MORE CONTENT]